uabrc/uabrc.github.io/docs/workflow_solutions/creating_sandbox_apps.md

 ![Interactive App Screen](images/sandbox_launchFSL.png)

 ### More info

-To get more example apps to build or to build passenger apps, look here.

 [Contact us](../index.md#how-to-contact-us) if you run into any issues, or to discuss any new app.